10 Simple Ways to Improve Sales Performance in Stores

 Training your employees to provide excellent customer service can make all the difference in improving sales performance.
 Notice I said excellent, not the shopper asked, and we took them to the aisle.
 Ensure your retail team is well-versed in your merchandise, knowledgeable about your return policies, and knows how to handle customer complaints without contacting the manager.
 Ensure your team feels empowered, supported, and invested in the success of your store.

-10. Offering Additional Services
+10. Offer Additional Services

 Another way to improve sales performance is to offer additional services that customers may find useful.
 This could include alterations, personal shopping services, consulting, or in-home setup.